dathaotrinh/HotelBookingSystem/README.md

 ## Features

-*	Verified the users using the login page by comparing the username and password stored in phpMyAdmin.
+*	Verify the users using the login page by comparing the username and password stored in phpMyAdmin.
-*	Displayed the users’ information with a selected profile picture, allow the users to change the profile picture as they wish.
+*	Display the users’ information with a selected profile picture, allow the users to change the profile picture as they wish.
-*	Loaded existed customers’ information from CSV file into the database by adopting Object-oriented design.
+*	Load existed customers’ information from CSV file into the database by adopting Object-oriented design.
-*	Assigned each customer a unique reservation ID and search for customers’ information using their assigned reservation ID.
+*	Assign each customer a unique reservation ID and search for customers’ information using their assigned reservation ID.
-*	Avoided double-booking the same room at the same time period.
+*	Avoid double-booking the same room at the same time period.
-*	Updated and deleted customers’ booking information as needed.
+*	Update and delete customers’ booking information as needed.